bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 Your finished project must include all of the following requirements:

-- [ ] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable but must have an id of "order-pizza")
+- [x ] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable but must have an id of "order-pizza")
 - [ ] A order form that has a "/pizza" route and shows the form
 - [ ] A form with an id of "pizza-form"
 - [ ] A name text input field with an id of "name-input"